techidaily/site-android-transfer/source/_posts/top-5-from-sony-xperia-5-v-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://article-posts.techidaily.com/new-hp-envy-27-4k-usb-c-monitor-review-for-2024/"><u>[New] HP Envy 27 4K USB-C Monitor Review for 2024</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/updated-from-concept-to-cinematic-the-art-of-creating-memorable-tiktoks-with-templates/"><u>[Updated] From Concept to Cinematic The Art of Creating Memorable TikToks with Templates</u></a></li>
-<li><a href="https://fox-info.techidaily.com/updated-in-2024-micro-influencer-approach-to-live-youtube-streams-from-mobile/"><u>[Updated] In 2024, Micro-Influencer Approach to Live Youtube Streams From Mobile</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/2024-approved-auditory-enhancements-adding-sound-effectively-powerpoint/"><u>2024 Approved Auditory Enhancements Adding Sound Effectively (PowerPoint)</u></a></li>
+<li><a href="https://fox-info.techidaily.com/new-10-leading-resources-for-premium-vector-data/"><u>[New] 10 Leading Resources for Premium Vector Data</u></a></li>
+<li><a href="https://article-tips.techidaily.com/new-2024-approved-action-plan-seamless-transcoding-from-xmlssattml-to-srt/"><u>[New] 2024 Approved Action Plan Seamless Transcoding From XML/SSA/TTML to SRT</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/2024-approved-optimal-steadicam-choices-enhancing-professional-grade-dslr-footage/"><u>2024 Approved Optimal Steadicam Choices Enhancing Professional-Grade DSLR Footage</u></a></li>
-<li><a href="https://some-skills.techidaily.com/2024-approved-the-ultimate-roadmap-to-proficiency-in-lut-construction/"><u>2024 Approved The Ultimate Roadmap to Proficiency in LUT Construction</u></a></li>
+<li><a href="https://article-tips.techidaily.com/2024-approved-textual-transformations-the-photographers-guide-to-image-edits/"><u>2024 Approved Textual Transformations The Photographer's Guide to Image Edits</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/abbyy-clinches-top-spot-intelligent-document-processing-insights-from-the-isg-provider-lens-analysis/"><u>ABBYY Clinches Top Spot Intelligent Document Processing: Insights From the ISG Provider Lens™ Analysis</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-lava-blaze-curve-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Lava Blaze Curve 5G to Other Android Devices? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-oppo-f23-5g-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Oppo F23 5G to Any iOS Devices | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-vivo-v29-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Vivo V29 to iPod | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-vivo-y78-5g-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Vivo Y78 5G to iPod | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-vivo-t2-5g-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from Vivo T2 5G to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-xiaomi-redmi-12-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Xiaomi Redmi 12 to iPod | Dr.fone</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/how-to-turn-off-google-location-to-stop-tracking-you-on-tecno-spark-10c-drfone-by-drfone-virtual-android/"><u>How to Turn Off Google Location to Stop Tracking You on Tecno Spark 10C | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-4-ways-to-transfer-music-from-oppo-a78-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 4 Ways to Transfer Music from Oppo A78 to iPhone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-8-ways-to-transfer-photos-from-oppo-find-x7-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 8 Ways to Transfer Photos from Oppo Find X7 to iPhone Easily | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-zte-blade-a73-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from ZTE Blade A73 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-honor-magic-v2-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Honor Magic V2 to Outlook | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-music-from-motorola-edge-40-pro-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Music from Motorola Edge 40 Pro to iPod | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-zte-axon-40-lite-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from ZTE Axon 40 Lite to Other Android Devices? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-poco-c65-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos from Poco C65 to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-oppo-find-x6-to-new-android-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos from Oppo Find X6 to New Android? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-poco-m6-pro-4g-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos from Poco M6 Pro 4G to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://pokemon-go-android.techidaily.com/in-2024-how-to-use-ispoofer-on-honor-x7b-drfone-by-drfone-virtual-android/"><u>In 2024, How to use iSpoofer on Honor X7b? | Dr.fone</u></a></li>
-<li><a href="https://some-tips.techidaily.com/in-2024-the-ultimate-guide-to-adding-linktree-to-tiktok-bios/"><u>In 2024, The Ultimate Guide to Adding Linktree to TikTok Bios</u></a></li>
-<li><a href="https://games-able.techidaily.com/score-skepticism-a-different-take-on-gaming-feedback/"><u>Score Skepticism: A Different Take on Gaming Feedback</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/the-6-best-sim-unlock-services-that-actually-work-on-your-oneplus-ace-2v-device-by-drfone-android/"><u>The 6 Best SIM Unlock Services That Actually Work On Your OnePlus Ace 2V Device</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/in-2024-locked-out-of-apple-iphone-14-5-ways-to-get-into-a-locked-apple-iphone-14-drfone-by-drfone-ios/"><u>In 2024, Locked Out of Apple iPhone 14?
+5 Ways to get into a Locked Apple iPhone 14 | Dr.fone</u></a></li>
+<li><a href="https://win-dash.techidaily.com/step-by-step-tutorial-how-to-easily-download-and-install-the-latest-intel-optane-drives-support-on-windows/"><u>Step-by-Step Tutorial: How to Easily Download and Install the Latest Intel Optane Drives Support on Windows</u></a></li>
 </ul></div>